Deratiseur/Oops/README.md

 You'll find Oops the magician next to the Watchtower, to the south-west.
 It's there to be accessed in both SOA and TOB.

 Take a spell scroll to Oops, tell him you want the spell on the scroll to become one of your special abilities, and if you have what it takes, you'll get a new special ability.
-Each conversion destroys the scroll and costs the claimant 1000 xp per spell level and 10000 po per spell level.
+Each conversion destroys the scroll and costs the claimant 1000 xp per spell level and 10000 gp per spell level.

 Example: Bring Oops a scroll of "Improved Haste", and for 60000 pos and 6000 xps it will allow you to cast "Improved Haste" as a special ability 1x/day.